-The tables show certain basic indicators describing employment, unemployment, unemployment rate. participation rate and employment rate over the period of 1 year.
+The tables show certain basic indicators describing employment, unemployment, unemployment rate, participation rate and employment rate over the period of 1 year.

-- 501 / 1 First jobs - part 1 First job holders in the national economy by Region and Area, by age structure and by educational attainment - time series of last five quarters. - 502 / 1 First jobs - part 2 First job holders in the national economy by status in employment (CZ-ICSE), by section and sector (CZ-NACE) and by major group of CZ-ISCO - time series of last five quarters. - 503 / 1 Second jobs - part 1 Second job holders in the national economy by Region - time series of last five quarters. - 504 / 1 Second jobs - part 2 Second job holders in the national economy by status in employment (CZ-ICSE) by industry and sector (CZ-NACE) and by age group - time series of last five guarters. - 505 / 1 Unemployment - part 1 The unemployed by Region and Area, by age structure and educational attainment - time series of last five quarters. - 506 / 1 Unemployment-part 2 Unemployed persons previously employed, by CZ-NACE section of last employment - time series of last five quarters.
+- 501 / 1 First jobs part 1 First job holders in the national economy by Region and Area, by age structure and by educational attainment - time series of last five quarters. - 502 / 1 First jobs part 2 First job holders in the national economy by status in employment (CZ-ICSE), by section and sector (CZ-NACE) and by major group of CZ-ISCO - time series of last five quarters.
+From the 1Q 2011, data on job classification presented by major classes Classification of Occupations (CZ-ISCO) and these data are not comparable with the ISCO classification, which was used until 2010. - 503 / 1 Second jobs part 1 Second job holders in the national economy by Region - time series of last five quarters. - 504 / 1 Second jobs part 2 Second job holders in the national economy by status in employment (CZ-ICSE) by industry and sector (CZ-NACE) and by age group - time series of last five quarters. - 505 / 1 Unemployment part 1 The unemployed by Region and Area, by age structure and educational attainment - time series of last five quarters. - 506 / 1 Unemployment- part 2 Unemployed persons previously employed, by CZ-NACE section of last employment - time series of last five quarters.